openvinotoolkit/training_extensions/models/image_classification/model_templates/custom-classification/README.md

    --nncf-quantization
 ```

-The compressed model may be evaluated and exported to the OpenVINO™ format by the same commands as non-compressed model,
+The compressed model can be evaluated and exported to the OpenVINO™ format by the same commands as non-compressed model,
 see the sections 6 and 7 above.